-This plugin the extends and tweaks Gutenberg’s functionalities, bringing it to a new level while staying true to its original spirit.
+This plugin extends and tweaks Gutenberg’s functionalities, bringing it to a new level while staying true to its original spirit.

 I came across this plugins while writing my Inline Text Editing Comparison post and it instantly became one of my favorite plugins.

 Below is the full list of features provided by the plugin’s author.
 More on their website, here: https://editorskit.com/

 - Links with “rel” nofollow and sponsored attribute option